eclipseisoffline/modifyplayerdata/README.md

 ## Usage

-This mod is currently in development, but mod builds can be found [here](https://github.com/eclipseisoffline/modifyplayerdata/packages/2069488).
+Mod builds can be found [here](https://github.com/eclipseisoffline/modifyplayerdata/packages/2069488).

 This mod is currently available for Minecraft 1.20.4 (Fabric modloader).
 The Fabric API is not required.
 This mod is not required on clients.